dejonghe/cfn-boto-interface/README.md

 ### Building the Lambda Zip
 You probably have your own way of building lambda zips but this should work given you're using bash that has pip and zip commands.

+Make sure to update boto in the requirements file if you're looking for some new functionality

 ```bash
 mkdir temp
 cp -r ./* temp/